 Tenants don’t just sue their landlords over evictions.
-The truth is, you never know what will drive a tenant to file a suit.
+The truth is, you never know what will drive a tenant to file a suit, whether its because of real maintenance issues in their dwelling or COVID-19 fraud.
 Sometimes tenants file lawsuits that don’t make sense, but you still have to take time out of your day to show up in court.

 Lawsuits are costly and time-consuming, so you need to protect yourself if you want to avoid the inconvenience of litigation.
 Here’s a good starting point:

 To get your mortgage, you probably had to show proof of homeowners insurance, if not additional types of insurance.
-Renters have their own type of insurance designed to cover losses and damage to their personal property.
+Tenants renting the property should have their own type of insurance designed to cover losses and damage to their personal property.
 It’s called renters insurance and if you want to protect yourself from lawsuits, you need to require tenants to hold a policy.